Resolving Startup Problems

 Performing a basic reset of a Cisco Unified IP Phone provides a way to recover if the phone experiences an error and provides a way to reset or restore various configuration and security settings.

 Table 9-3 describes the ways to perform a basic reset.
-You can reset a phone with any of these operations any time after the phone has started up.
+You can reset a phone with any of these operations after the phone has started up.
 Choose the operation that is appropriate for your situation.

 Table 9-3 Basic Reset Methods

-Resets any user and network configuration changes that you have made but that the phone has not written to its Flash memory to previously-saved settings, then restarts the phone.
+Resets any user and network configuration changes that you have made, but that the phone has not written to its Flash memory, to previously-saved settings, then restarts the phone.

 Resets user and network configuration settings to their default values, deletes the CTL file from the phone, and restarts the phone.

 From the Network Configuration menu, unlock phone options (see the “Unlocking and Locking Options”).
 Then press the Erase softkey.